gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 For marketers, this is useful because you can build a newsletter around trusted sources.

-TODO: move this paragraph to the end of this section

-One practical detail to keep in mind is that RSS feeds are not always structured the same way.
-Some feeds include images in different tags or properties, while others place large chunks of HTML inside the description field.
-A few provide clean summaries, while others include almost the entire article.
-If you are automating newsletter creation, you need to account for these differences by cleaning, normalizing, and extracting the content you actually want to use.

 For example, a marketing agency could follow a few industry publications, a few platform blogs, a few customer-relevant sources, and the client’s own blog.

 Then it could send a weekly digest to clients or prospects.